 You’ll also need to contact all of your creditors and all other companies you receive mail from to update your address.
 You can do this by calling them or updating it online.
 It’s hard to remember every company you need to contact.

-While many homes may look pretty clean you can’t really be sure just by looking.
+While many homes may look pretty clean, you can’t be sure just by looking.
 It’s a good idea to idea a professional cleaning service to do a deep cleaning before you start moving your stuff in.

-It’s much easier and cheaper for cleaning to be done.
+It’s much more comfortable and cheaper for cleaning to be done.
 An average deep clean for an empty home is between $150-$200.

 Most homes these days come with a security system installed.
 However, it will not be active when you move in.
 You’ll need to contact a home security company to come out and get you set up.
 The average monthly cost for these security systems range from $50-$100 per month.

-Each county has certain homestead exceptions that will give you a reduction in the assed value of your home.
+Each county has certain homestead exceptions that will give you a reduction in the assessed value of your home.
 This can save you quite a bit of money on property taxes.
 You just have to let them know you live there.
-Homestead exceptions are given to Veterans and Senior citizens to name a few.
+Homestead exceptions are given to Veterans and Senior citizens, to name a few.